Fake Ad #3 — General Entity AM/FM Clock Radio

 Tone Reference

 The entire piece must be indistinguishable from a genuine 1983 retail product box until the reader reads the callouts.
-The gray background, the blue headers, the schematic lines, the corporate footer — all of it must be period-perfect.
+The gray background, the blue headers, the schematic lines, the corporate footer — all of it period-perfect.
 The callouts do not escalate dramatically.
 They begin with normal product language and end with surveillance horror using the same flat, informational tone throughout.
 The Snooz-Alarm line and the battery back-up line are the spine of the piece.
 Everything else is scaffolding.